We believe that good business is good for business and we’re committed to respecting the communities and environments in which we operate.

 We want our businesses to create inclusive workplaces where everyone is welcomed, supported and encouraged to grow and contribute.
 Employees play a vital role in helping our businesses succeed and deliver on their corporate responsibility ambitions.

 The Pentland Brands policies are set out in its ‘Our Standards’ document.
-All affiliate businesses (including JD Sports Fashion plc) have their own independent boards and set their own policies on corporate governance and risk management.
+JD Sports Fashion plc and affiliate businesses have their own independent boards and set their own policies on corporate governance and risk management.

 Our businesses aim to minimise the impact of their operations on the environment by cutting their carbon footprint, limiting waste and off-setting emissions.
 They also work with partners to reduce waste and recycle products by donating surplus items to charity projects.